The Hypotheses on Expansion of Iterated Stratonovich Stochastic Integrals of Arbitrary Multiplicity and Their Partial Proof: Introduction

 The problem of effective jointly numerical modeling (in accordance to the mean-square convergence criterion) of iterated Ito and Stratonovich stochastic integrals (\ref{ito}) and (\ref{str}) is difficult from theoretical and computing point of view \cite{KlPl2}-\cite{KPS}, \cite{2006}-\cite{rr}.

-The only exception is connected with a narrow particular case, when $i_1=\ldots=i_k\ne 0$ and $\psi_1(s),\ldots,\psi_k(s)\equiv \psi(s)$.
+The only exception is connected with a narrow particular case, when $i_1=\ldots=i_k\ne 0$ and $\psi_1(\tau),\ldots,\psi_k(\tau)\equiv \psi(\tau)$.
 This case allows the investigation with using of the Ito formula \cite{KlPl2}-\cite{Mi3}.

-Note that even for mentioned coincidence ($i_1=\ldots=i_k\ne 0$), but for different functions $\psi_1(s),\ldots,\psi_k(s)$ the mentioned difficulties persist, and relatively simple families of iterated Ito and Stratonovich stochastic integrals, which can be often met in the applications, can not be represented effectively in a finite form (for the mean-square approximation) using the system of standard Gaussian random variables.
+Note that even for the mentioned coincidence ($i_1=\ldots=i_k\ne 0$), but for different functions $\psi_1(\tau),\ldots,\psi_k(\tau)$ the mentioned difficulties persist, and relatively simple families of iterated Ito and Stratonovich stochastic integrals, which can be often met in the applications, cannot be represented effectively in a finite form (within the framework of the mean-square approximation) using the system of standard Gaussian random variables.

-Note that for a number of special types of Ito SDEs the problem of approximation of iterated stochastic integrals may be simplified but can not be solved.
-The equations with additive vector noise, with scalar additive or non-additive noise, with commutative noise, with a small parameter is related to such types of equations \cite{KlPl2}-\cite{Mi3}.
-For the mentioned types of equations, simplifications are connected with the fact that either some coefficient functions from stochastic analogues of Taylor formula (Taylor--Ito and Taylor--Stratonovich expansions) identically equal to zero, or scalar and commutative noise has a strong effect, or due to presence of a small parameter we may neglect some members from the stochastic analogues of Taylor formula, which include difficult for approximation iterated stochastic integrals \cite{KlPl2}-\cite{Mi3}.
-In this article we consider Ito SDEs with multidimentional and non-additive noise.
+Note that for a number of special types of Ito SDEs the problem of approximation of iterated Ito and Stratonovich stochastic integrals may be simplified but cannot be solved.
+The equations with additive scalar noise, with additive vector noise, with non-additive scalar noise, with a small parameter are related to such types of equations \cite{KlPl2}-\cite{Mi3}.
+For the mentioned types of equations, simplifications are connected to the fact that some members from stochastic Taylor expansions (Taylor--Ito and Taylor--Stratonovich expansions) are equal to zero or we may neglect some members (which include difficult for approximation iterated stochastic integrals) from these expansions due to the presence of a small parameter \cite{KlPl2}-\cite{Mi3}.
+In this article, we consider Ito SDEs with multidimentional and non-additive noise (non-commutative case).

-Consider a brief overview of the existing methods of the mean-square approximation of iterated Ito and Stratonovich stochastic integrals.
+Consider a brief overview of existing methods of the mean-square approximation of iterated Ito and Stratonovich stochastic integrals.